-In a detailed complaint, complainant takes issue with rulings by the subject judge in an underlying case.
-Specifically, complainant contends that the rulings demonstrate bias by the judge.
-However, the only support offered for this claim of bias are the rulings themselves and complainant's arguments about why they are legally and factually wrong.
+As to the subject judges, complainant takes issue with rulings by one of the magistrate judges, and generally claims that the judges' rulings in complainant's underlying case are illegal.
 These claims are not cognizable as misconduct because they are "directly related to the merits of a decision or procedural ruling."
 Misconduct Rule 11(c)(1)(B).
 As explained in the Breyer Report, this exclusion of matters related to the merits of underlying cases protects the independence of the judges deciding those cases.
 See Breyer Report, App.
-E., ¶
+E., ¶ 2.

-2. The claim of bias is unsupported.
+Complainant also contends that the rulings are intended to prolong the underlying case.
+Complainant alleges that the judges have unidentified friends and family members working at the prison facility, and that those friends and family members have destroyed and withheld complainant's legal mail.
+These allegations of ill motive and conspiracy fail because they are completely unsupported.
 The Misconduct Rules require complainants to support their allegations with "sufficient evidence to raise an inference that misconduct has occurred."
 See Misconduct Rule 11(c)(1)(D).

 Accordingly, this complaint is dismissed pursuant to Misconduct Rule 11(c).
-The Circuit Executive is directed to transmit this order to complainant and copies to the subject judge and the Judicial Conference Committee on Judicial Conduct and Disability.
+The Circuit Executive is directed to transmit this order to complainant and copies to the subject judges and the Judicial Conference Committee on Judicial Conduct and Disability.
 See Misconduct Rule 11(g)(2).
 To seek review of this order, complainant must file a petition for review by the Judicial Council.
 The requirements for filing a petition for review are set out in Misconduct Rule 18(b).
 The petition must be filed with the Office of the Circuit Executive within 35 days of the date of the letter transmitting this order.
 Id.